 This position is highly technical, so all the necessary skills can be acquired through on-the-job training.
 Thus, all the necessary formal education doesn’t go beyond a high school diploma or its equivalent.

-The average salary for a power plant operator revolves around $72,000 and $89,000, with a median of about $80,000.
-The job is expected to decline by 10% by 2032.
+The median annual salary for a power plant operator is $103,600, but the job is expected to decline by 10% by 2034.
+Despite that, about 3,800 new openings are projected each year.
 Specialized job boards such as Rigzone, Oil and Gas Job Search, and Total Jobs are ideal for seeking vacancies for this position.

 #7.
 Real Estate Agent